-Amazon EC2, Application virtualization, Citrix, Citrix XenServer, Desktop virtualization, ESX, ESXi, Google, Google Chrome, Hyper-V, Hypervisor, hypervisors, Microsoft Virtual Server, Microsoft virtualization, Microsoft Virtualization Chat 5/14, Microsoft Virtualization Chat 7/30, Microsoft Virtualization Chat 8/27, P2V, Server virtualization, vCenter, VDI, Virtual Desktop, Virtual desktops, Virtual Environments, Virtual machine, Virtual Machines, Virtual networking, Virtual PC, Virtual Server, Virtual Servers, Virtual storage, Virtualization in 2010, Virtualization Management, Virtualization security, Virtualization strategies, VM, VMotion, VMware, VMware error messages, VMware ESX, VMware ESX 3.5, VMware ESXi, VMware Server, VMware vCenter, VMware View, VMware vSphere, VMworld, vSphere, Xen, XenServer VIEW ALL TAGS
+Amazon EC2, Application virtualization, Citrix, Citrix XenServer, Desktop virtualization, ESX, ESXi, Google, Google Chrome, Hyper-V, Hypervisor, hypervisors, Microsoft virtualization, Microsoft Virtualization Chat 5/14, Microsoft Virtualization Chat 7/30, Microsoft Virtualization Chat 8/27, P2V, Server virtualization, vCenter, VDI, Virtual Desktop, Virtual desktops, Virtual Environments, Virtual infrastructure, Virtual machine, Virtual Machines, Virtual networking, Virtual PC, Virtual Server, Virtual Servers, Virtualization in 2010, Virtualization Management, Virtualization security, Virtualization strategies, VM, VMotion, VMware, VMware error messages, VMware ESX, VMware ESX 3.5, VMware ESXi, VMware Server, VMware vCenter, VMware View, VMware vSphere, VMware Workstation, VMworld, vSphere, Xen, XenServer VIEW ALL TAGS

 I want to Cluster 2 ESX VI3 Servers.
 Should I use Veritas Cluster for ESX or VMware HA?
 I am told that VMware HA does not protect from individual VM failures whereas veritas does.

 We have some legacy applications running on Sun SPARC.
 The goal is to have them on XenServer VMs hosted on x86s.
 Any advice?